GLOBAL MARKETS-Equities rebound after three-session Nasdaq sell-off | Business

 The news unnerved investors in Asia hoping for the quick introduction of a vaccine that would accelerate the global economic recovery from the pandemic.
 "This has been a correction that was probably not that surprising, given the move in August in the tech sector," said Salman Baig, an investment manager at Unigestion, adding that the outlook for Big Tech was positive.

-"It's exactly those companies that are new economy - they are benefiting because of their model, the industry, the virus."
+"It's exactly those companies that are new economy - they are benefiting because of their model, the industry, the virus," he said.
 Those attributes have sparked heavy bets from the likes of SoftBank, which has traded heavily in tech stocks call options.

-The bets have made investors worried about its exposure to the sector.
-SoftBank Group shares lost 3% in Tokyo, extending this week's slump that has wiped $15 billion from its market capitalization.
-MSCI's gauge of stocks across the globe gained 1.79% following broad declines in Asia and rallies in Europe.
+The bets have made investors worried about exposure to tech the sector.
+SoftBank Group shares lost 3% in Tokyo, extending a slump this week that has wiped $15 billion from its market capitalization.
+MSCI's gauge of stocks across the globe gained 1.47% following broad declines in Asia and rallies in Europe.

 The remarkable rally in global shares from their March lows has been driven in part by expectations that a COVID-19 vaccine would be found.
-AstraZeneca's move dims prospects for an early rollout of its vaccine, described by the World Health Organization as probably the world's leading candidate and the most advanced in terms of development.
+AstraZeneca's suspension of global trials dims prospects for an early rollout of its vaccine, described by the World Health Organization as probably the world's leading candidate and the most advanced in terms of development.

 ALSO READ